 Book Review: The Kid Question is About More Than Personal Preference

-A U.S. government report from Nov.
-2023 found that environmental harm was “already far-reaching and worsening across every region of the United States.”
+A United States government report from November 2023 found that environmental harm was “already far-reaching and worsening across every region of the United States.”
+Data also reveals that the population’s general loss of faith in political powers and climate change reversal has contributed to steadily declining birth rates on a global scale.

-With the climate catastrophe on a downhill trend and disproportionately impacting marginalized communities, Gen Z is left with a difficult question: is it ethical to have kids?
+With the climate catastrophe on a downhill trend and disproportionately impacting marginalized communities, Gen Z is grappling with a difficult question: is it ethical to have kids?

 Jade Sasser, a journalist and associate professor at the University of California, Riverside, explores this internal debate, which she defines as “the kid question.”